-When you start to look into the French school system, you are immediately hit with an alphabet soup of initials: CP, CM, CE1, etc. French people refer to the school years with these acronyms, which to an outsider makes no sense at all.
+When you start to look into the French education system, you are immediately hit with an alphabet soup of initials: CP, CM, CE1, etc. French people refer to the school years with these acronyms, which to an outsider makes no sense at all.

 In the U.S., school starts with kindergarten and then 1st grade, 2nd grade, up to 12th grade and graduation.
 Congratulations you are fully up to speed, easy peasy!
 Well, the French have never found a topic that they have not managed to complexify.
 With acronyms and scholastic cycles, it is not the easiest to decipher.